-Postpartum Psychosis is a serious condition which should be treated as an immediate medical emergency.
+Postpartum psychosis is a serious condition which should be treated as an immediate medical emergency.
 The presentation of symptoms can unexpectedly appear and escalate quickly.
 Psychosis impacts an individual’s judgment and causes changes in behaviors, thought processes, speech, and mood.
 Individuals and families who are impacted by Postpartum Psychosis are typically frightened by the experience but help is available and recovery is possible.

 What Is Postpartum Psychosis?

-Postpartum Psychosis is a diagnosis used to categorize an episode of mania or psychosis with onset following childbirth.
-This diagnosis represents a spectrum of psychotic disorders varying in duration, onset, and intensity.1 One or two of 1,000 postpartum women will develop Perinatal Psychosis within the first 2-4 weeks following birth.2 According to a study conducted in 2017, 5% of women diagnosed with Postpartum Psychosis commit suicide and 4.5% commit infanticide, which is defined as killing a child within the first year of birth.3
+One or two of 1,000 postpartum women will develop perinatal psychosis within the first 2-4 weeks following birth.2 According to a study conducted in 2017, 5% of women diagnosed with postpartum psychosis commit suicide and 4.5% commit infanticide, which is defined as killing a child within the first year of birth.3

 Common Symptoms of Postpartum Psychosis

-However, more than half of the women who experience Postpartum Psychosis have no prior history of mental illness and the presenting symptoms are totally new.
-The onset for Postpartum Psychosis is typically within the first 2-4 weeks following childbirth.
+However, more than half of the women who experience postpartum psychosis have no prior history of mental illness and the presenting symptoms are totally new.
+The onset for postpartum psychosis is typically within the first 2-4 weeks following childbirth.

 - Disorientation